 I was teaching last year (2019) in Leamington Spa - a special in-house course for a dance theatre company.
 As part of teaching Clown State, I mention finding an image for your heart.

-In a break, one of the participants came up to me and said what is in your clown heart?
+In a break, one of the participants came up to me and said what is the image for your clown heart?
 Ha! good call.
 I often work from the heart centre, put my energy and focus there, but had not stopped to actually visualise a personalised image for my heart in clown mode.

 So I thanked the woman for her question and just dropped the question into my intuitive thinking - and then I remembered an image from a book I read in childhood.